-1.7 To foster harmonious labour relations, LD continued to adopt a proactive and pragmatic approach in helping employers and employees resolve their conflicts through communication, mutual understanding and flexible adjustments.
-In 2014, we handled a total of 68 labour disputes and 15 764 claims.
+1.8 To foster harmonious labour relations, LD continued to adopt a proactive and pragmatic approach in helping employers and employees resolve their disagreements through communication, mutual understanding and flexible adjustments.
+In 2016, we handled a total of 55 labour disputes and 14 672 claims.
 Over 70% of cases with conciliation service rendered were resolved.
-The average waiting time for conciliation meetings was 2.4 weeks in the year.
+The average waiting time for conciliation meetings was 2.7 weeks in the year.
 Besides, the number of working days lost in Hong Kong as a result of strike remained among the lowest in the world.

-Stepping Up Enforcement Against Wage Offences
+Stepping Up Enforcement against Wage Offences

-- In 2014, LD sustained its all-out efforts to combat wage offences, including breaches of the Statutory Minimum Wage provisions.
+- 1.9 In 2016, LD sustained its all-out efforts to combat wage offences, including breaches of the Statutory Minimum Wage provisions.
 Territory-wide inspection campaigns targeted at offence-prone trades were launched.
 Apart from proactive inspections to check compliance, we widely publicised our complaint hotline (2815 2200) and collected intelligence on non-payment of wages in various industries through an early warning system in collaboration with trade unions.
-LD conducted prompt investigation into suspected wage offences and employed veteran ex-police officers to strengthen the investigative work and collection of intelligence so as to facilitate speedy prosecution. - 1.9 We continued to step up the prosecution against employers and responsible persons of companies for wage offences.
-We also strengthened our educational and promotional efforts to remind employers of their statutory obligation to pay wages on time and to encourage employees to lodge claims promptly and come forward as prosecution witnesses. - 1.10 Since the implementation of the Employment (Amendment) Ordinance 2010 from October 29, 2010, employers who wilfully and without reasonable excuse defaulted awards for wages or some other entitlements made by the Labour Tribunal or Minor Employment Claims Adjudication Board have become liable to criminal prosecution.
+LD conducted prompt investigation into suspected wage offences and employed veteran ex-police officers to strengthen the investigative work and collection of evidence so as to facilitate speedy prosecution. - 1.10 We continued to step up the prosecution against employers and responsible persons of companies for wage offences.
+We also strengthened our educational and promotional efforts to remind employers of their statutory obligation to pay wages on time and to encourage employees to lodge claims promptly and come forward as prosecution witnesses.

+1.11 Since the implementation of the Employment (Amendment) Ordinance 2010 from October 2010, employers who wilfully and without reasonable excuse defaulted awards for wages or some other entitlements made by the Labour Tribunal or Minor Employment Claims Adjudication Board have become liable to criminal prosecution.
 This has further strengthened the deterrent against law-defying employers.